 You’re in complete control of every single ingredient going into your dog’s bowl.
 These days, that can bring tremendous peace of mind.

-I couldn’t be more excited about Meal Mix.
+I couldn’t be more excited about Meal Mix and its essential companion, the Recipe Creator.
 In fact, I believe this is likely the most important product I’ve ever developed for Mercola Healthy Pets.

 The Meal Mix system levels the playing field.
 A long-time dream of mine, it gives everyone the opportunity to feed their dogs fresh food because it simplifies the process and takes the guesswork out of meal planning and prep.